StockSharp/doc/en/topics/api/connectors/creating_own_connector.md

 3. Specify the specific types of market data supported by the adapter using the [AddSupportedMarketDataType](xref:StockSharp.Messages.Extensions.AddSupportedMarketDataType(StockSharp.Messages.MessageAdapter,StockSharp.Messages.DataType)) method.

-4. Specify the types of resulting messages that will be supported by the adapter using the [AddSupportedResultMessage](xref:StockSharp.Messages.Extensions.AddSupportedResultMessage(StockSharp.Messages.MessageAdapter,StockSharp.Messages.MessageTypes)) method.
-Message types such as [SecurityLookupMessage](xref:StockSharp.Messages.SecurityLookupMessage), [PortfolioLookupMessage](xref:StockSharp.Messages.PortfolioLookupMessage), [OrderStatusMessage](xref:StockSharp.Messages.OrderStatusMessage), etc. request information from the connector and expect corresponding response messages.

 ```cs
 public CoinbaseMessageAdapter(IdGenerator transactionIdGenerator)
     : base(transactionIdGenerator)